Demailly-Lelong numbers on complex spaces: Introduction

 \item In Section~\ref{sec:rmk}, we first study the comparison on quotient singularities (Proposition~\ref{bigprop:quotient}), and we validate the sharpness of the estimates provided in Proposition~\ref{bigprop:prop_C} for $\RA_k$-singularities through a computation on the quotient chart.
 We then consider a vertex of a cone over a smooth hypersurface.
 At the end, we address some questions on the uniform comparison and maximum ratio between the Demailly--Lelong number and the slope and a remark in connecting to algebraic quantities. \end{itemize}

-\begin{ack*} The author is grateful to V. Guedj and H. Guenancia for their constant support and suggestions.
-The author is indebted to S. Boucksom, M. Jonsson, and M. P\u{a}un for their interest in this work and helpful comments.
-The author would also like to thank A. Patel and A. Trusiani for discussions and remarks, and Q.-T. Dang for carefully reading a first draft.
+\begin{ack*} The author is grateful to V.~Guedj and H.~Guenancia for their constant support and suggestions and to S.~Boucksom, M.~Jonsson, and M.~P\u{a}un for their interest in this work and helpful feedback.
+The author is indebted to A.~Patel, A.~Trusiani, and D.-V.~Vu for discussions and remarks, and to Q.-T.~Dang for carefully reading a first draft.
+The author would also like to thank the anonymous referee for useful comments and for pointing out the original reference on the extension theorem for plurisubharmonic functions on complex spaces.
 This work partially benefited from research projects Paraplui ANR-20-CE40-0019 and Karmapolis ANR-21-CE40-0010. \end{ack*}